garris/BackstopJS/README.md

 ###Installing BackstopJS Locally
 The main reason to install backstop locally is likely to be a managed integration with a build implementation.
 There are two ways to run a local installation of backstop

-#### Using it in a build system
+#### Importing into your node scripts

-You can simply require a local backstop installation in your project.
+To Using it in a build system you can simply require a local backstop installation in your project.
 ```js
 const backstop = require('backstopjs');